hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Creating a Player Profile Screen.md

 * You can also remove the queries using the *Delete* button and click *Submit* to retrieve every single player record in your player collection.

+<q>**Lowercase for User Name Search!** If you use a player search query against player usernames, you must use a lowercase alpha-numeric string in the query.
+For example, if you want to return the players registered as "PLAYer1", "PLAYer2", and "PLAYer3" in your query results, you must use the query: "User Name begins with play".
+If you use "User Name begins with PLAY", they will not be returned.
+This is because usernames are always saved into the Mongo DB in lowercase.</q>

 For this example, we'll query players with *Gold Coin* Virtual Goods greater than 0 in quantity and who have earned the *Cloud Achievement*:

 ![](img/PlayerProfileScreen/15.png)